-Our procedures included, amongst others:
+Our Procedures included, amongst others:

-- We have reviewed the loan documentation in particular, the terms of the convertible notes and evaluated the accounting treatment adopted by management in accounting for the convertible notes. - We assessed the adequacy of the Group's disclosures in respect of borrowings.
+- We have reviewed the loan documentation including the terms of the convertible notes and secured loans and evaluated the accounting treatment adopted by management in accounting for the borrowings. - We recalculated the interest in relation to the borrowings and ensured it has been properly recognised. - We assessed the adequacy of the Group's disclosures in respect of borrowings.